Charlotte Salani, 3 April, 2024

 I had previously worked in a full-time office job so was itching for a job that would allow me to work both in the office and out in the field.
 I was also looking for a career where I could make more of a positive impact in the community and was looking to enter an industry where there is demand for employment.

 During COVID times I decided to change my career from environmental science.
-I chose the environmental heath pathway because of the range of interesting areas it covered and because I was eligible to work in this industry after only one year of postgraduate study!
+I chose the environmental health pathway because of the range of interesting areas it covered and because I was eligible to work in this industry after only one year of postgraduate study!

 What do Environmental Health Officers do?